 Residency Program Faculty & Staff

-Edward Fels, MD joined Rheumatology Associates in Portland in 2009 and is a faculty advisor for our program as well as a residency candidate interviewer.
+Edward Fels, MD joined Rheumatology Associates in Portland in 2009 where our residents complete their Rheumatology rotation and is a faculty advisor for our program as well as a residency candidate interviewer.

 Dr. Fels completed a combined Internal Medicine-Pediatric Fellowship at Duke University after graduating from Maine Medical Center's Internal Medicine-Pediatric Residency Program in 2005.
 He is a member of the American College of Rheumatology, the Childhood Arthritis and Rheumatology Research Alliance, and the Tourette Syndrome Association.

 Carol Hubbard, MD is a developmental specialist in the Maine Pediatric Specialty Group in the Division of Developmental-Behavioral Pediatrics.
 She has been at MMC since 2000.
 She plays an integral role in the developmental/behavioral rotations and is a Med-Peds residency candidate interviewer.

 Dr. Hubbard received her M.D. degree at the University of North Carolina and completed her residency training in the Harvard Combined Internal Medicine-Pediatrics Program.
 She completed her Fellowship in Developmental and Behavioral Pediatrics at Boston University.
 She is a Fellow in Pediatrics and Member of the Society for Developmental and Behavioral Pediatrics.

 Jill Kerekes, MD joined Lakes Region Primary Care in Windham, Maine in January of 2009.
 She currently serves as a faculty advisor and clinical preceptor for the Internal Medicine-Pediatric Residency Program by working with residents for continuity clinic and rural rotations.
 She is also a member of of the Med-Peds Evaluation/Promotions Committee and a residency candidate interviewer.